Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 How is trench mouth diagnosed?

-Your caregiver will look at your gums and ask about your symptoms.
+Your healthcare provider will look at your gums and ask about your symptoms.
 You may also need the following:

 - Blood tests: Blood tests may show what bacteria is causing your trench mouth.